andreiafsouza/andreiafsouza/README.md

 -->
 ### Hi there!

 <h5>🚀 Hi There!
-I'm a Mechanical Engineer with past Graphic Design experience, and currently learning Front-End Web Development. 💻</h5>
+I'm a front-end web developer with a professional background in graphic design and mechanical engineering.
+I'm a lifelong learner. 💻</h5>

 <div align="center">
   <a href="https://github.com/andreiafsouza">